-What/Where Is Cabo San Juan Tayrona?
+Where Is Cabo San Juan Tayrona?

 The other way to arrive at Cabo San Juan is through the Calabazo entrance, which is a very quiet entrance that takes 3.5 hours to get to Cabo San Juan.
 If you want to see more wildlife and hike in solitude, I would recommend you take the Calabazo entrance.

-The Truth About Cabo San Juan
+Is Cabo San Juan Worth Visiting?

-Is Cabo San Juan worth visiting?
-The answer is YES.
 However, is Cabo San Juan worth camping at?
 Maybe not.

 The food is mediocre at best and the price is much higher than usual, though expected for a protected area like Tayrona National Park.
 Some travelers have gotten sick from eating at the restaurant there.

 The bathrooms and showers are often dirty and not maintained because there are just too many people.
 There is usually a line for both the bathrooms and showers, making it very inconvenient if you have an emergency.

 On the other hand, the watchtower that juts into the ocean is an absolute paradise.
 The view there is certainly something you do not want to miss when visiting Tayrona National Park.
-Both beaches of Cabo San Juan are swimmable, which is amazing considering how many of the beaches are unswimmable there.
-Snorkeling is also available for visitors that are interested.
+Both beaches of Cabo San Juan are swimmable, which is amazing considering how many of the beaches are unswimmable inside Tayrona.

-Camping in Cabo San Juan, Tayrona
+Camping In Cabo San Juan, Tayrona National Park

 There are four options if you decide to camp in Cabo San Juan.

-1. Hammock in the camping area. $40,000 COP per person/night.
+- Hammock in the camping area: $40,000 COP per person/night.

-2. Hammock in the watchtower. $50,000 COP per person/night.
+- Hammock in the watchtower: $50,000 COP per person/night.

-4. Tent in the camping area. $40,000 COP per person/night.
+- Tent in the camping area: $40,000 COP per person/night.
 A 2-person tent would cost $80,000 COP per night.

 I highly advise against renting one of the tents in Cabo San Juan because they tend to be in terrible condition.
 Smelly, wet, not sufficient ventilation, moldy, the list goes on.
 If you do find one that is in decent shape, go ahead.